 3. Junior Sized Ping Pong Tables

-Mid-size ping pong tables dimensions are smaller.
-Approximately two thirds smaller.
-Scroll down for a more complete breakdown of mid-size ping pong table and how they vary in size.
+Mid-size ping pong table dimensions are smaller.
+Approximately two-thirds smaller.
+Scroll down for a more complete breakdown of mid-size ping pong tables and how they vary in size.

 Who would want a mid-size table?

 Well, mid-size ping pong tables are a great option for those who don’t have a large, dedicated space for a full-size table like a man cave.

 Why would you want a smaller, mid-size ping pong table?